Advertiser Disclosure

 WorldRemit has over 8 million happy customers who use the service to send money internationally.
 It’s 46% cheaper than most banks.

 In most cases, transfers made through the platform will arrive within minutes.
 WorldRemit does charge an additional fee on top of the flat exchange rate.
-Normally, that fee comes out to about 3% of the principal amount.
+Normally, there’s a Fixed fee of $3.99 CAD.

 Here’s a detailed WorldRemit explainer.